This post contains affiliate links. Please read our disclosure policy.

 Table of Contents

-Why You’ll Love Whole Grain Pizza Dough
+Why You’ll Love This Recipe

 - Easy to make: Making your own pizza can be intimidating, but it’s very easy with this simple recipe!
 This is great for beginners and those who need a quick, hands-off recipe.

-- Whole grain goodness: If you like to make your bread products with whole grain flour, this is the pizza dough for you.
+- Whole grain flour goodness: If you like to make your bread products with whole grain flour, this is the pizza dough for you.

 Ingredients Needed